When The Tour de France Started in Leeds, England

 The Leonidas website describes how: ‘A huge crowd had assembled in front of the Town Hall – every available standing place was occupied, and people watched from windows and galleries.’
 Le Grande Depart looks set to inspire similar scenes.

-There is more standing room just behind the library and art gallery in Millenium Square.
 Adjacent to the square is the Leeds City Museum, housed in the old Mechanics’ Institute building, which was also designed by Broderick.
 It is free to enter.
-The Light below the museum has the biggest cinema complex in the city centre, as well as many shops and restaurants.
+The Light below the museum has the biggest cinema complex in the city center, as well as many shops and restaurants.

 Leeds Centre Trinity Transformed